telerik/ajax-docs/controls/treelist/column/types.md

 ##

->note Note that, **RadTreeList** does not have a separate expand column.
+>tip Note that, **RadTreeList** does not have a separate expand column.
 The expand/collapse buttons of the control are always rendered in the first column displayed.
 >